bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 )
 ```

-But for interoperability with Compose for Web elements, it is easy to convert a `Modifier` into an `AttrsBuilder` on the
+But for interoperability with Compose for Web elements, it is easy to convert a `Modifier` into an `AttrsScope` on the
 fly, using the `asAttributesBuilder` method:

 ```kotlin